Death of Ian Tomlinson: Officers report the incident

-Three police constables from the Hammersmith and Fulham police station—Nicholas Jackson, Andrew Moore, and Kerry Smith—told their supervisor, Inspector Wynne Jones, on 3April that they had witnessed the incident.
+Three police constables from the Hammersmith and Fulham police station—Nicholas Jackson, Andrew Moore, and Kerry Smith—told their supervisor, Inspector Wynne Jones, on 3 April that they had witnessed the incident.
 They can be seen in The Guardian video standing next to Tomlinson.
 Jackson was the first to tell the inspector; officers then contacted Moore and Smith, who had been standing next to Jackson at the time.

 Jackson, Moore and Smith did not recognize Simon Harwood, the officer who struck Tomlinson, and according to the newspaper assumed he was with the City of London police.
 This was four days before The Guardian published the video.
-The inspector passed this information at 4:15pm on 3April to Detective Inspector Eddie Hall, the Met's point of contact for Tomlinson's death.
-Hall said he passed it to the City of London police before the first post-mortem was conducted that day by Freddy Patel, which according to The Guardian began at 5:00pm.
+The inspector passed this information at 4:15 pm on 3 April to Detective Inspector Eddie Hall, the Met's point of contact for Tomlinson's death.
+Hall said he passed it to the City of London police before the first post-mortem was conducted that day by Freddy Patel, which according to The Guardian began at 5:00 pm.

 Post-mortem examinations

-An inquest was opened on 9April 2009 by Paul Matthews, the City of London coroner.
-Three post-mortems were conducted: on 3April by Mohmed Saeed Sulema "Freddy" Patel for Paul Matthews; on 9April by Nathaniel Cary for the IPCC and Tomlinson's family; and on 22April jointly by Kenneth Shorrock for the Metropolitan police and Ben Swift for Simon Harwood.
+An inquest was opened on 9 April 2009 by Paul Matthews, the City of London coroner.
+Three post-mortems were conducted: on 3 April by Mohmed Saeed Sulema "Freddy" Patel for Paul Matthews; on 9 April by Nathaniel Cary for the IPCC and Tomlinson's family; and on 22 April jointly by Kenneth Shorrock for the Metropolitan police and Ben Swift for Simon Harwood.
 The coroner was criticized for reportedly having failed to allow IPCC investigators to attend the first, and for failing to tell Tomlinson's family that they had a legal right to attend or send a representative.
 The family also said he had not told them where and when it was taking place.